andywiecko/MultiLangCV/README.md

 ```

 ### How to add other language?
-In this example consider `german` language.
+In this example let's consider `german` language.
 First, copy one of the file from `Setting/LANG/` directory and edit it to fullfill other language vocabulary.
 Create `Setting/LANG/german.sty`.
 Second, append `CV.cls` file: